 Now you can bake the colourful gluten free sugar cookies until they’re golden and the filling is runny.
 Let them cool before serving, so the filling sets completely.

 Tips for Perfect Hard Candy Melt Cookies

-These cookies with a hole in the middle filled with colourful candy are really special.
+These cutout cookies with candy centeres are really special.
 They are gorgeous to look at and not hard to make.
 The first thing people will notice is the colourful filling in gluten free stained glass Christmas cookies.

 So you will want to get that right.
 Whichever hard candy you choose, jolly ranchers or otherwise, you need to shatter them into fine pieces because they are going to melt then set again in the colourful gluten free sugar cookies.